koschaos/koschaos.github.io/pages/2023_recap.md

 I had two episodes of A.Fib. the week after the procedure which was really disappointing but I've not noticed any since then.
 I was supposed to wear a holter monitor (a mini EKG machine) for fourteen days in November and then have a follow-up appointment with the "electrician" in December but ...

 ...
-I got COVID 🤦‍♂️   We managed to avoid it for almost four years ... oh well. 🤷‍♂️  Susan got it too, a few days after me ... the boys seemed to have escaped.
+I got COVID 🤦🏼‍♂️   We managed to avoid it for almost four years ... oh well. 🤷🏼‍♂️  Susan got it too, a few days after me ... the boys seemed to have escaped.
 I don't appear to have any lasting effects; Susan's sense of smell still hasn't fully returned, which is both annoying and a bit concerning, but not uncommon.

-I finally wore the holter monitor over Christmas and my follow-up with the cardiologist was in mid-January ... and, according to my "electrician" it was a success!
-My heart was in A.Fib. a total of zero percent for the 14 days I was wearing the monitor, compared to 28% when I previously wore a monitor, prior to the procedure.
+I finally wore the holter monitor over Christmas and my follow-up with the "electrician" was in mid-January ... and, according to him, it was a success!
+My heart was in A.Fib. a total of *zero percent* for the 14 days I was wearing the monitor, compared to 28% when I previously wore a monitor, prior to the procedure.

 ### Reading

 I managed to get through almost 40 books last year.
 I've been meaning to read Alduos Huxley's novel "Brave New World" (1928) for long time and finally got around to it last year.
 If one squints enough at modern society, there are enough approximate similarities between his vision of the future (from 1928!) and today's dystopia to make it a little uncanny.
+We have much of the technology to create the society depicted in the book.

 The other main books that I found impactful (these are non-fiction):

 - 📖 *Life 3.0: Being Human in the Age of Artificial Intelligence* - Max Tegmark

-  There's a lot of talk about AI these days (understatement of 2023!) but I first read Max Tegmark's "Life 3.0" book back in 2018 and found it quite good.
+  There's a lot of talk about AI these days (understatement of 2023!) but I first read Max Tegmark's book in 2018 and found it quite good.
 Re-reading it this year, it turns out to be *very* interesting, and prescient ... well worth the re-visit this year in light of ChatGPT, GPT-4, Gemini, etc.

 - 📖 *Our Mathematical Universe: My Quest for the Ultimate Nature of Reality* - Max Tegmark